tigerabrodi/tigerabrodi/README.md

 I'm a product engineer and a writer. 😃

-I like to describe myself as a product engineer, as my aim isn't the tech but rather the outcome I'm producing.

-I work across the entire stack: Frontend, Backend, Cloud, and Infrastructure as code, **but I specialize in Frontend (CSS, Accessibility, Performance, React and more).**
+I work across the entire stack: Frontend, Backend, Cloud, and Infrastructure as code.
+But frontend is my jam, including areas like design engineering and web perf.

 I'm an avid writer.
 I have both a [blog](https://tigerabrodi.blog/) and a [newsletter](https://www.saiyangrowthletter.com/) 🚀